ActuallyAdvanced/AHDA/README.md

 https://github.com/user-attachments/assets/90f36735-4672-4be5-b877-2c164f332a5e

-# Join our [Discord](https://discord.gg/eUdJ5xdw8Q) for updates and exclusive content!
+# Join our [Discord](https://discord.gg/eUdJ5xdw8Q) for support and exclusive content!

 **Meet AHDA** – your future-proof, voice-controlled **Open Source** digital assistant.
 AHDA integrates cutting-edge AI to help you manage your computer effortlessly from anywhere in the world, all through a sleek web interface.